Oceanwall/robot-navigation/README.md

 * Merge subscriber code from program currently on bender

 Future TODOs:
-* STOP option on the loading screen
+* implement functionality of STOP option on the loading screen
 * Screen to display while returning back to base (with option to stop)
-* Make prettier alerts
+* Create another server to actively show where the robot currently is.
+* When door alert pops up, make everything else unclickable